markymarc11/hist3812-example-repo-for-artifact/README.md

 Module 1

-3D Digital Model of the Terry Fox Statue in Down Town Ottawa
+3D Digital Model of the Terry Fox Statue of Down Town Ottawa

+By Marc Bitar and Matthew Burgstaller